'England go from freewheeling freshmen to maturing students'

 A belting pitch, a hot day, the only sane cricketing option to bat first.
 Can England get a big score, then work out a way to take 20 wickets, possibly with left-arm spinner Jack Leach given the task of bowling them to victory in the fourth innings?

-The early summer was England's freshman year, a freewheeling romp necking cheap Jagerbombs and waking up without at hangover.
+The early summer was England's freshman year, the cricket equivalent of a freewheeling romp necking cheap shots and waking up without at hangover.
 At Old Trafford they knuckled down and learned something.

 Winter tours of Pakistan and New Zealand lie ahead.